KietLe2504/Project_-ataSciense_2025_1/README.md

 ```
 - container-name: name of your container, e.g. clickhouse-server
 - 8123 and 9000: two ports for access, 9000 for terminal and 8123 for web [http://localhost:8123](http://localhost:8123) and Python
-- clickhouse_data and clickhouse_logs: volumes for data, remain in Docker even the container is removed
+- clickhouse_data and clickhouse_logs: volumes for data, remain in Docker even if the container is removed